MGrapin55/gryllus_genome_assembly/Assembly/README.md

 | Mitochondrial / plastid | Use `chrM` / `chrC`     | `chrM`, `chrC`         |
 | Multiple assemblies     | Add prefix or version   | `GaChr1_v1`            |

+We are naming our chromosome covention off of the *G.assimilis* assembly naming convention.
+Chromosmome names will be comparable to *G.assimilis*, *G.pennsylvanicus*, and *G.firmus*, but *G.bimaculatus* is just shorted by order.

+>Likely the same chromosome but not 100% sure without checking the content.

 Assembly:
 1. HifiAdapterFilter